 \squishend

-Through this process, such tools represent ready-made MCP-UPD toolchains within a single interface, meaning that an attacker could complete the entire MCP-UPD without relying on multi-tool collaboration.
-Their presence highlights the severity of the ecosystem's risk exposure.

 Besides, from the perspective of overlaps and combinations, although most tools are single-purpose, the distributions of EIT, PAT, and NAT are highly complementary.
-Within the MCP-UPD attack paradigm of multi-tool task automation, this complementarity enables attackers to compose full MCP-UPD toolchains either within a single MCP server or across multiple MCP servers.
-Therefore, even if there is no single tool that can complete the entire attack process alone, the collaboration of multiple tools can still construct the attack toolchain of the MCP-UPD in practice.
+Within the MCP-UPD attack paradigm of multi-tool tasks, this complementarity enables attackers to construct complete MCP-UPD toolchains within or across MCP servers in real-world scenarios.

+To evaluate the reliability of our LLM-based analysis and mitigate subjective bias, we measure its precision and recall with respect to manual annotations, which are treated as ground truth.
+As shown in \autoref{tab:llm_accuracy}, the LLM achieves a precision of 85.5\% and a recall of 98.0\% in the tool capability analysis stage.
+In the dynamic verification stage, the precision is 95.1\%, and the recall is 98.8\%.
+These results indicate that the LLM achieves high recall while maintaining reasonable precision, thereby reducing the manual verification effort.
+Furthermore, we assess inter-annotator agreement among the three reviewers using Fleiss' Kappa, obtaining a score of 0.72, which indicates substantial agreement.

-\begin{mybox}[boxsep=0pt, boxrule=1pt, left=4pt, right=4pt, top=4pt, bottom=4pt, ] ~\textbf{Answer to RQ1:} Nearly half of all MCP tools (46.41\%) expose at least one capability exploitable in MCP-UPD, indicating that risky tools are pervasive across the ecosystem.
-While most tools cover only a single stage, their complementarity enables full attack chains, and 16 command execution tools can cover all three capabilities to complete the entire MCP-UPD alone. \end{mybox}
+\begin{mybox}[boxsep=0pt, boxrule=1pt, left=4pt, right=4pt, top=4pt, bottom=4pt, ] ~\textbf{Answer to RQ1:} 8.7\% of MCP tools expose risk-related capabilities, and although most cover only a single stage, the complementarity of three capabilities enables complete MCP-UPD toolchains.
+Two tools even provide all three capabilities, allowing them to combine flexibly with other tools at any stage of MCP-UPD. \end{mybox}